Sudan, Kenya discuss bilateral relations and regional cooperation

 The two former neighbours, now separated by South Sudan, developed in the past bilateral economic and political relations they intend to maintain and develop in the future.

-The meeting which comes after a visit by President at the end of October 2016 where he agreed with President Omer al-Bashir to bilateral cooperation in the field of mineral resources, oil and gas.
+The meeting which comes after a visit by President Uhuru Kenyatta to Khartoum at the end of October 2016 where he agreed with President Omer al-Bashir to bilateral cooperation in the field of mineral resources, oil and gas.

 In his speech to the joint meeting held at the Sudanese presidency Saleh said Sudan was ready to work together with Kenya to develop economic and trade relations particularly in the fields of agriculture, livestock, water, oil and mining.
 Also, he said they are willing to promote trade exchanges and transfer of knowledge and experience.